Step 1 - Cut the Sides

 First, Draw a point that is 12" into the length and 3.5" into the width of one of the 4' x 8' sheets of plywood.

 Next, screw a 2x4 into the plywood so that the inside edge is 12" into the plywood.

 Put a screw into the 2x4 that is 6' 10" away from your starting point.
-6' 10" is going to be the transition radius, If you want your ramp to be more steep, decrease this length (a transition radius of under 3.5 feet would result in your ramp having vert).
-Make sure that you plan drawing the transition so that you will get two side pieces out of a single 4'x8' sheet of plywood.
-If you have been following the plans exactly so far it will work out, but if you make adjustments just make sure to plan it before you start cutting.
-A nice tool is http://www.engineeringcalculator.net/ RampCalc.html , which lets you fill in your ramp specs and shows you how to cut the plywood.
+6' 10" is the transition radius, If you want your ramp to be steeper, decrease this length (a transition radius of under 3.5 feet would result in your ramp having vert).
+You can use the ramp tool to preview the plywood cut if you make adjustments.

 Tie a string to this screw, tie a pencil to the other end of the string so that the pencil will be on the starting point when the string is taught.
 Make sure to use a rope or string that does not have much give, fishing line works well.